THE HONOR CODE

 2. Voting members shall be chosen by a selection committee consisting of the current voting members of the Honor Board, at least one advisor, and at least one student representative appointed by the Wesleyan Student Assembly.

 3. A voting member of the Honor Board may be removed from the board, for cause, by the vice president for student affairs.
-Complaints against a voting member of the Honor Board should be submitted to the vice president for student affairs.
+Complaints against a voting member of the Honor Board should be submitted to the dean for academic advancement.

 4. No voting member of the Honor Board shall serve concurrently on the Student Affairs Committee of the Wesleyan Student Assembly or the Trustees' Campus Affairs Committee.